Kosmosama/angular-svtickets1/README.md

     - Use effect function and create dependencies reading the values of the 3 signals above.
 Call corresponding service to load events based on these params.
     - In both approaches, if page = 1, replace events with result; Otherwise, concatenate.
 - Use input for "creator" and "attending" (can be null).
-    - Include both in effect function and call corresponding method.
+    - Include both in effect function and call corresponding method. (do it by hand, GET /events doesnt do it)
     - Add something like this: "Events created by Pepito.
 Filtered by party.
 Ordered by price."
 (Call service that gets user info to get username)

 ### /EVENTS/{id}